List of One Life to Live characters introduced in the 2010s: Nate Salinger

 Inez informs both Nate and James that she is not only Nate's mother, but the mother of James Ford and Robert Ford as well.
 Robert feels that Inez abandoned him and James with their deranged father, Eddie Ford.
 Inez also reveals that she was pregnant with Nate when she was still with Eddie, which means that Eddie is also Nate's father, thus making James and Robert his brothers.
 Nate tries to connect with his brothers, but Robert is adamantly against it.

 When Eddie Ford is later found murdered, Nate becomes the immediate suspect.
 Nate discovers that Matthew actually killed Eddie, and when he confronts him, he punches Matthew and puts him in the hospital.
 Nate tells this to Deanna Forbes, an ex-girlfriend of James who had moved in with Nate and his mother, and is overheard by Rick Powers, a pornography producer.
 Rick blackmails Nate and Deanna into starring in one of his pornographic movies.
 After they film the movie, Rick promises to keep quiet about Nate's secret.

 In July 2011, instead of showing Vickerman at the Palace Hotel premiere, Rick substitutes the pornographic film that Deanna and Nate did together.
 Everyone in the audience is shocked, and Dani slaps Nate across the face and storms out with her family.
 Nate shows up at her home, eager to explain, but Dani throws him out of the house.
 Dani later tells her mother that she and Nate have broken up.
 In October, Nate surprises Dani with a birthday present.
 Dani forgives him and agrees to go on a date.
 In December, Dani and Nate exchange Christmas presents, and they officially get back together.

+Cutter Wentworth

+Cutter Wentworth was portrayed by Josh Kelly from December 29, 2010 to December 29, 2011.
+Kelly reprised the role when new daily episodes of OLTL began airing on Hulu via The Online Network from April 29, 2013 to August 19, 2013, until the show (along with All My Children) were both put on indefinite hiatus due to Prospect Park's lawsuit against ABC.

+Casting

+Kelly was originally cast in the long-time role of Joey Buchanan, a character that was returning to the show as a permanent contract role after six years.
+However, producers later decided that Kelly was a better fit for the newly created character Cutter, who, like Joey, would also serve as a love interest for both Terri Conn's Aubrey Wentworth and Gina Tognoni's Kelly Cramer.
+The role of Joey would be taken by Tom Degnan.

+Aubrey Wentworth

+Aubrey Wentworth is portrayed by Terri Conn from November 29, 2010, to December 29, 2011.
+After the cancellation of As the World Turns in 2010, Conn left her role as then Katie Peretti and joined the cast of One Life to Live as newly-created character Aubrey.
+Aubrey began her time in town as a smart and beautiful con artist but soon developed into a more caring person with a less criminal outlook on life.